 Try walking up the stairs sideways or using every second step to activate different muscles, just ignore the funny looks you might get.
 Powering up and down flights of stairs might not be considered fun, but it definitely works.

-2. Take a break on a Short Walk
+2. Take a break on a Shorter Walk

 3. Get decent footwear